 "In half an hour" says the Station Master.

-Half an hour later Sam is back again, with his new fishing rod.
-He has not altered it at all, not cut it, or pulled it apart or anything.
-But the station master measures it and says "OK Sam you can get on with that."
+Half an hour later Sam is back again, with the same fishing rod.
+It is not altered at all, not cut or shrunk or pulled apart or anything.
+But the Station Master measures it and says "OK Sam you can get on the train with that."

 What did Sam do?

 Don't go any further until you have a solution!

 Sam cut a piece of cardboard into a 1 m square and placed the fishing rod along the diagonal and covered it all in wrapping paper.

 In fact the diagonal of a 1 m square is slightly longer:

 The Station Master measured its length and width and found them both "not more than 1 m" and so all was satisfactory.

 Daydreaming at the River